rust-lang/rust/src/doc/reference.md

 # Runtime services, linkage and debugging

-The Rust _runtime_ is a relatively compact collection of C++ and Rust code that provides fundamental services and datatypes to all Rust tasks at run-time.
+The Rust _runtime_ is a relatively compact collection of Rust code that provides fundamental services and datatypes to all Rust tasks at run-time.
 It is smaller and simpler than many modern language runtimes.
 It is tightly integrated into the language's execution model of memory, tasks, communication